hackAD/workshop-flask-2020/README.md

 ```
 Once this is set up, you should be able to send out emails by calling the function defined in `utils/mailing.py`.

+### How to run?
+To run the app, first navigate into the root directory for the repository, then type`export FLASK_APP=main-app.py` if on linux/mac, or if on windows - type in `set FLASK_APP=hello.py` after you navigate into the right directory.
+To run, type `flask run` and all should work!
+You can read more about this process in detail over [here](https://flask.palletsprojects.com/en/1.1.x/quickstart/)

 ### Thank you!
 Thank you for reading this.
 For more, refer to [flask documentation](https://flask.palletsprojects.com/en/1.1.x/), and if you still have questions, do not hesitate to reach out.
 Cheers!